-Businesses that can understand what makes their audience tick, in terms of online behaviour and preferences, can have a tremendous advantage when it comes to marketing strategies.
-In fact almost 90% of marketing executives acknowledge that comprehending how and why users visit and interact with a brand on various channels and devices is essential to marketing success.
+Businesses that can understand what makes their audience tick, in terms of online habits and preferences, can have a tremendous advantage when it comes to marketing strategies.
+In fact, almost 90% of marketing executives acknowledge that comprehending how and why users visit and interact with a brand on various channels and devices is essential to marketing success.
 In other words, the more a company knows about traffic to its website and how to interpret this data, the better marketers can plan a strategy of reaching and retaining that audience.

 What is Google Analytics?

 Thanks to a handy tool called Google Analytics, this kind of information is not only available, but the level of understanding of website users is also constantly growing in complexity.
 Google Analytics is essentially a service that tracks and reports on website traffic and is now the most widely used web analytics tool on the internet.

 While Google Analytics is luckily not a stalking gadget? (you can’t determine exactly who is visiting your site or track their unrelated search history), there is very little that this tool cannot inform you about regarding your own website and its visitors.

 including their age, gender, interests, and geographic location.
 You can also view where your best visitors are located all across the world.

 What site visitors are searching for on your site :